 When the free running counter (FRC) is in the RUN state, CPCMR0 and CPCMR1 are always compared to the value of the free running counter (FRC).
-If they match, an interrupt request is generated by compare out and the contents of the CPCMBFn (bit 1) of CPCMCON0 and CPCMCON1 are loaded into CPCMOUTn (bit 0) (where n = 0, 1).
-Also, the contents of the CPCMSBFn (bit s) are loaded into CPCMBFn (bit 1) and the contents of the CPCMBRn are loaded into CPCMRn.
-Therefore, set CPCMRn with the level desired at the timing for the next match and set CPCMBFn with the level desired at the timing for the next match (where n = 0, 1).
-Use the interrupt processing routine active when the interrupt request is generated to write the next values to CPCMRn and CPCMBFn (where n = 0, 1).
+If they match, an interrupt request is generated by compare out and the value of the CPCMBFn (bit 1) of CPCMCON0 and CPCMCON1 is loaded into CPCMOUTn (bit 0) (where n = 0, 1).
+Set CPCMRn with the time of the next match.
+Set the desired level at the next match in CPCMBFn.
+Use the interrupt processing routine active when the interrupt request is generated to write the next values to CPCMRn and CPCMBFn (n = 0, 1).